zzhhatthl/PoDDyHePo-projection/README.md

 -   DV is the abbreviation of dependent variable.
 -   Arguments NsVar, df, knots, b.knots are for customizing ns function in the model.
-    -   NsVar specifies a variable with a natural spline, if it is NULL,
+    -   NsVar specifies variables with natural spline (two or more variables supported), if it is NULL,
     -   degrees of freedom(df),
     -   breakpoints that define the spline (knots) and boundary points (b.knots) are ignored; if it is not NULL, we can set df or knots